dan10ish/dan10ish.github.io/SETUP_FINDS.md

 ### 4.3 Check Your Website
 1. Make sure your site is deployed: `npm run build && npm run deploy`
 2. Visit your homepage
-3. Click the "Today I Learned" tab
+3. Click the "Finds" tab
 4. Your entry should appear!

 **Note:** The website fetches from Supabase client-side, so just refresh the page to see new entries.